Abdullateef1x/xandeum-pnode-analytics/README.md

 Frontend: http://localhost:3000

-⚠️ Ensure MONGO_URI is correctly set in backend/.env.
+⚠️ Make sure your MongoDB URI is correctly set in backend/.env.
 🔹 Live pNode data will be fetched from public pRPC endpoints; fallback mock data is used if endpoints fail.

-Environment Variables
+🗂️ Environment Variables

 Create a .env file in backend/: